Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 Which Degree Should I Pursue?

-When students are looking into pursuing a STEM major, one of the biggest questions to consider is the degree level.
-For those who plan to advance their career as far as the Master’s level at some point, they should pursue a minimum of a Bachelor degree in science or one of the other STEM majors that fit their career goals.
+If you’re considering a STEM major, one of the biggest questions to consider is the degree level.
+If you plan on a master’s degree, you should pursue a minimum of a Bachelor degree in science or one of the other STEM majors that fit your career goals.

-If the student has already pursued and received a Bachelor degree and still desire to further their education for their career purposes, they should consider pursuing a Master degree as opposed to a second Bachelor program.
-Students can choose a Master degree in a similar but different field as an attempt to market themselves more broadly in their industry and gain the necessary knowledge to move their careers into the next direction.
+Have you already earned your bachelor’s degree and still desire to further your education?
+Consider pursuing a Master degree as opposed to a second Bachelor program.
+You can choose a Master degree in a similar but different field.
+This will help market yourself more broadly in your profession.
+You’ll gain the knowledge to move your career into the next direction.

 Online vs. Residential Programs

-The relative advantages and disadvantages of online or residential STEM degree programs depend in part on the field, and in part on the level of education.
-In areas such as computer science or mathematics an online degree may be just as effective as, and even preferable to, a residential program, as these are more cerebral fields that do not require as much in-person interaction; in others, such as biology or engineering, hands-on experimentation and laboratory practice are essential, and may be less effective in a virtual or simulation setting.
+The relative advantages and disadvantages of online or residential STEM degree programs depend in part on the field and the level of education.
+In areas such as computer science or mathematics an online degree may be just as effective as, and even preferable to, a residential program.
+These are more cerebral fields that do not require as much in-person interaction.
+In others, such as biology or engineering, hands-on experimentation and laboratory practice are essential.

 The level of education makes a difference, too.
-Some STEM undergraduate degrees are barely offered online, as the basic foundations are better taught live, while the graduate level can be taught effectively online (engineering, for example, is rarely taught online at the undergraduate level, but online graduate degrees are common).
+Some STEM undergraduate degrees are barely offered online, as the basic foundations are better taught live.
+The graduate level can be taught effectively online.
+Engineering, for example, is rarely taught online at the undergraduate level.
+But online graduate degrees are common.
 Many students find online to be more effective at the graduate level, especially those who are already working in their field and have hands-on experience on a day-to-day basis.
 For these students, the flexibility and convenience of an online program is most helpful.

 (Check out: Are Online Degrees a Good Investment?)

-When making the choice between online and residential programs, ultimately a student needs to be self-aware and realistic about their personal strengths and weaknesses.
-For students who are more self-motivated and comfortable with technology, or who know their field and merely need credentialing, online may be better; for those who need the guidance and support of other students and faculty, or who are still learning the basics, a traditional residential program may be the best bet.
+When making the choice between online and residential programs, you need to be aware of your personal strengths and weaknesses.
+If you are self-motivated and comfortable with technology, or who know their field and merely need credentialing, online may be better.
+Do you need the guidance and support of other students and faculty?
+Are you still learning the basics?
+Then a traditional residential program may be the best bet.

 Many of the programs found on the STEM majors list are available both on-campus and also online.
-As professionals in the STEM industries continue to diversify their methods and skills, they are also diversifying their student body by offering online program options.
-Students that are working adults are able to take advantage of these programs.
-These students bring experience to the STEM field in addition to their education and are essential in building and innovating in many of these industries.
+Students who are working adults are able to take advantage of these programs.
+These students bring experience to the STEM field in addition to their education.
+They’re essential in building and innovating in many of these industries.

 Also, students who are not able to make the trek to an on-campus classroom may not have been able to pursue their STEM education.
-Not only is this a loss for the student, but also for the STEM field in general, as they are missing out on unique and essential employees in the field.
+This is a loss for the student and the STEM field.
 Because of this, many STEM industries encourage and promote online degree programs.
-With an online degree program, students are required to utilize technology daily for coursework and course interaction, requiring technical skills that are essential in STEM careers.
+With an online degree program, students are required to utilize technology daily for coursework and course interaction.
+These require technical skills that are essential in STEM careers.

 Most Affordable STEM Programs